 If you are fit enough, another way of unblocking the bowel is to operate and remove the affected part.
 It may be possible to close up the cut ends of the bowel again during this operation.
 Or you may need to bring the upper end of the bowel out into an opening made in the skin of your tummy (abdomen).
 The opening is called a stoma or colostomy.
 You wear a special waterproof bag over it to collect waste material from the bowel.
 There is information about having a colostomy in this section.

 You may want to talk to your close family and friends, as well as your doctor and nurse, about whether to have this type of surgery.
 It is likely to be quite a big operation.
-If you choose not to have the operation, your doctors can use medicines to control your symptoms.
+If you choose not to have the operation, your doctor can use medicines to control your symptoms.
 The medicines somatostatin or octreotide can reduce the amount of fluid that builds up in your stomach and digestive system and so stop you feeling sick or vomiting.
 Unfortunately, this treatment is only likely to control your symptoms for a limited time.